rystanley/genepopedit/README.md

 **path** | the filepath & filename of output.

 #### genepop_toploci.R
 This function will return the the panel with the highest Fst for unlinked loci ordered by Fst.
 Returned loci have the highest Fst from the _original panel_ and are not linked to any other loci in the _returned panel_.
-Note this function requires the installation and access to both PGDspider for format conversion & PLINK for linkage calculations. [_See installation instructions here_](#extrainstall)
+Note this function requires the installation and access to both PGDspider for format conversion & PLINK for linkage calculations.
+For the time being, this function only works with **Plink 1.9**.
+Use of Plink 2.0 will create function issues. [_See installation instructions here_](#extrainstall)

 [_example use_](#genepoptoploc)